 Doctoral degree course work must be completed within three years of matriculation to sit for the comprehensive exams.
 The Ph.D. should be completed within seven years of matriculation.
-If there is a need to extend the time to complete the dissertation, a student, with the recommendation of the graduate program director, may petition the Vice Provost in writing for a specified extension with the understanding that the dissertation will be completed within the requested time extension.
-For the Vice Provost to approve an extension, the student must demonstrate that substantial progress will take place and that the dissertation will be completed within the extended time requested.
+If there is a need to extend the time to complete the dissertation, a student with the recommendation of the committee chair may petition the graduate program director in writing for a specified extension, with the understanding that the dissertation will be completed within this requested time extension.
+For the Graduate Program Director to approve an extension, the student must demonstrate that substantial progress will take place and that the dissertation can be completed within the extended time requested.
 A student should consider applying for an extension of time when actively working on the dissertation, and more time is needed for completion.
-Students should not request an extension if they cannot show that progress toward completion can be made.
-The requests for an extension of time are not approved automatically.
+Students should not request an extension if they cannot show that progress toward completion is being made.
+A request for an extension of time is not approved automatically.
 It can only be granted in unusual circumstances.
 If the extension of time is not granted, the petitioner's degree candidacy is terminated.